ipipan/spacy-pl/README.md

 Ryszard Tuora and Łukasz Kobyliński, "Integrating Polish Language Tools and Resources in spaCy".
 In: Proceedings of PP-RAI'2019 Conference, 16-18.10.2019, Wrocław, Poland.

 [![Poster](img/poster.png)](poster.pdf)

+## Bibliography

+For more info about Toygger, see here:

+`Katarzyna Krasnowska-Kieraś.
+Morphosyntactic disambiguation for Polish with bi-LSTM neural networks.
+In Zygmunt Vetulani and Patrick Paroubek, editors, Proceedings of the 8th Language & Technology Conference: Human Language Technologies as a Challenge for Computer Science and Linguistics, pages 367–371, Poznań, Poland, 2017.
+Fundacja Uniwersytetu im.
+Adama Mickiewicza w Poznaniu.
+`